Introduction

 Learn More About

-Cost of Production for Organic Field Crops
+Cost of Production for Organic Salad Greens

 This document is part of the 2020 series of organic cost of production (COP) models prepared by the Organic Council of Ontario.
-This particular model focuses on organic field crops and a three year crop rotation of corn, soybeans, and wheat.
-This document is accompanied by the Budget spreadsheet.
+This particular model focuses on the organic production of salad greens based on financial data from 2018.